Jasonblalack/zyngapoker/Installation.md

 ### Windows Hints

 Jasy installs a few dependencies like [polib](http://pypi.python.org/pypi/polib), [misaka](http://pypi.python.org/pypi/misaka/), [pygments](http://pygments.org/) and [msgpack-python](http://msgpack.org/).
-Most of them are pure Python packages and a pretty easy to install.
+Most of them are pure Python packages and are easily installable.
 Misaka is a little bit special as it requires a GNU C compiler being installed to compile C source files.
 This is not a major issue under Mac OS X (with XCode installed) or on any typical Linux system.
 On Windows one have to install [MinGW](http://www.mingw.org/) first to compile the C files.
 A way easier alternative is to install Misaka using the downloadable binary installer.
 This is the suggested installation order for Windows users:

 * Python 3.x (using official installer): http://python.org/download/releases/
 * Downloading Distribute: http://python-distribute.org/distribute_setup.py